-Dr. Ende is the Schaeffer Professor of Medicine and Assistant Dean for Advanced Medical Practice at Penn's Perelman School of Medicine.
-He also serves as Executive Medical Director for Penn Signature Services, Penn Medicine’s line of programs that coordinate provision of medical services to international patients, as well as provide consultation services to hospitals and institutions around the world.
-He has held numerous leadership positions prior to serving in his current roles, including as Chief of the Department of Medicine at Penn Presbyterian Medical Center in Philadelphia, a position he held for 17 years.
-Dr. Ende is credited with transforming that Department to serve as a key component of Penn’s clinical and educational missions in Medicine, combined with community outreach and service.
-In addition, he established Penn Medicine’s Primary Care Residency Program at PPMC.
-An active and recognized clinician and teacher, Dr. Ende remains engaged with general medicine outpatient practice as well as inpatient attending.
+Dr. Ende is the Schaeffer Professor of Medicine and Assistant Dean for Advanced Medical Practice at the University of Pennsylvania's Perelman School of Medicine.
+He also serves as Executive Medical Director for Penn Signature Services, the line of programs that coordinate provision of medical services to international patients as well as provide consultation services to hospitals and institutions around the world.
+Dr. Ende has held numerous leadership positions prior to serving in his current roles, including as Chief of the Department of Medicine at Penn Presbyterian Medical Center (PPMC) in Philadelphia, a position he held for 17 years.
+Dr. Ende is credited with transforming that Department to serve as a key component of the Perelman School of Medicine’s clinical and educational missions, combined with community outreach and service.
+In addition, he established the Perelman School of Medicine’s Primary Care Residency Program at PPMC.
+An active and renowned clinician and teacher, Dr. Ende remains engaged with general medicine outpatient practice as well as inpatient attending.